YevhenDuma/testtask/README.md

 ##SSL
 There is ansible role that creates self-signed ssl certificate.
-Certificate details could be changed in vm.yml Both VM's using port 443(https).
+Certificate details could be changed in playbook.Both VM's using port 443(https).